Generic selectors

 Photo by Icon Sport

-It is a matter of opinion, but in regards to the number of followers each club has and the success both clubs have had in their history, AC Milan and Inter Milan share Italian football’s biggest rivalry.
+It is a matter of opinion, but regarding the number of followers each club has and the success both clubs have had in their history, AC Milan and Inter Milan share Italian football’s biggest rivalry.

-Roma and Lazio would argue their derby is more intense, however, you would probably find all derby matches in Italian football are like that, with little love lost between the city and regional fans of each club in Italy.
+Roma and Lazio would argue that their derby is more intense; however, you would probably find all derby matches in Italian football are like that, with little love lost between the city and regional fans of each club in Italy.